I-10 takes you to Los Angeles if you stay on it all the way.

 Out of Wilcox, Arizona the Interstate takes you along a steadily winding uphill road that goes from long flat expanses to foothills and into rugged mountains.
 Several miles before you get to Texas Canyon, a collection of rock formations that look like a group of dinosaur’s ridged backs, you come to a ghost town called Stein’s.
 There is a faded billboard promoting the place that has survived highway beautification and Ladybird Johnson.

-Usually Stein’s has just been a glance to the right and is passed by.
+Usually Stein’s has just been a glance to my right and is passed by.
 There is nothing here but old wood cabins, rusted machines, cactus, barbed wire fences and trailers for people who want to live away from other people because it is easier that way.

 I drive under an overpass, follow a gravel road that ends at a closed chain link gate.
 There is a sign with red lettering that says the place is closed and two men inside the fence today are burning weeds and trying to get the best of their rakes and shovels.